sonrabakarim/barlkk/_posts/2017-03-15-web-we-have-to-save.markdown

 - Improve diversity in Social media and Search channels
 - Create more transparency behind political advertising

-The third of which is, in my opinion, really just an extension of the second, so let's briefly cover the first two and what you can do as individual to deal with them right now.
+The third of which is, in my opinion, really just an extension of the second, so let's briefly cover the first two and **what you can do as individual to deal with them right now**.
 When you're finished, you'll have a deeper understanding of how to protect your privacy online now while course corrections are made to save the Web longer-term.

 > Increase individual control over sharing of personal data